As you will have read earlier, we held our first playdate recently, and one of the activities was to do some cyanotype printing.

 We continue to write new guidance and will be publishing a new suite of guidance for gardening and grounds works, following a conversation with a school in Guernsey who do a lot of work outdoors.
 Take a look at the ‘What’s New’ links on the website.

-We published our guide on dealing with Coeliac disease last term, which has been well received in schools, and we continue to update out advice on food ingredients.
+We published our guide on supporting pupils with Coeliac disease last term, which has been well received in schools, and we continue to update out advice on food ingredients.

-There has been a recent consultation on how to manage allergens in schools and we will update our advice accordingly, when the new regulations come into effect, which could be later this year.
+There has been a recent consultation on how to manage allergens in schools and we will update our advice where necessary, when the new regulations come into effect, which could be later this year.
 Until the regulations are finalised, our existing guidance is still appropriate.

 Heads of Department

-We still get lots of helplines about what training staff will require, with this term being an important term for new appointments for September starts, it may be useful for Heads of D&T and A+D to refresh their information on training and induction of new staff.
-We have some useful guides:
+We get lots of helplines about what training new staff will need.
+This is particularly true this term as new appointments for September starts are made.
+Heads of D&T and A+D may find it useful to refresh their understanding of the training and induction needs of new staff.
+We have some useful guides focussing on this area:

 GL392 Induction for teachers of DT food and art

-We also recommend that HoDs look at putting their staff through the online training that is free to members, this takes approximately 60 minutes to work through the 5 short videos and the activities and can be used as the basis of a departmental meeting or INSET activity.
-If, after working through this, you, or your colleagues, still have questions, you can sign up for the online follow-up session where we pose some new questions and address any concerns you have, this costs £95 per person and runs once a term.
+This can also be used as the basis of a departmental meeting or INSET day activity.
+If, having worked through this, you, or your colleagues, still have questions, you can sign up for the online follow-up session “Health & safety in Design Technology follow on course (online)” where we pose some new questions and address any concerns you have.
+This costs £95 per person and runs once a term.

 If you have any suggestions for further guidance, or for articles we could feature in Futureminds, please get in touch, using the helpline, or by email dt@cleapss.org.uk